 July 20, 2017

 HOWARD UNIVERSITY OFFICE OF RESEARCH AND GRADUATE STUDIES

 TO SPONSOR THIRD TEDX HOWARD UNIVERSITY

 Dr. Cherie Ward, TEDxHowardUniversity Executive Producer, email@example.com, 202-806-7876

 Dr. Gwendolyn S. Bethea, TEDxHoward University Communications Consultant, firstname.lastname@example.org.
 202-806-7277

 The Howard University Office of the Associate Provost for Research and Graduate Studies is sponsoring its third TEDxHowardUniversity event on September 14, 2017 in Cramton Auditorium, 2455 6th Street, NW, Washington, DC 20059, Howard University main campus.
 Doors will open at 5:00 p.m. in advance of filming.

-Entertainment will include performances by Common & Afro-Blue and the Howard University Andrew Rankin Chapel Choir.
+Entertainment will include performances by Afro-Blue; the Howard University Andrew Rankin Chapel Choir, directed by Ned Lewis.